roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Release management/Use OpenKruise to deploy cloud-native applications.md

         cloneset.apps.kruise.io/demo-clone created
         ```

-2. Query the states of the pods.
+2. Query the status of the pods.

     ```
     kubectl get pod